PrithvirajTK27/CarChain/README.md

 # Decentral Rental

-This project was built as a final project for [Consensys Academy Developer Program](https://courses.consensys.net/courses/course-v1:ConsenSysAcademy+2018DP+1/about)

 This specific project represents a decentralized car rental serive.
 Where users can list and rent cars for others to use.

 ## Setup Instructions